 Review the proper technique for hand hygiene and "how to prevent the spread of infection".
-This information can be found in this booklet, by watching the video at the entrance to the unit, or from any member of the healthcare team.
+This information can be found in this booklet or from any member of the healthcare team.
 The unit clerk, volunteer and nurse will remind you to perform hand hygiene before and after each visit.

-- Visiting hours are flexible and are determined based on the individual needs of each patient and their family.
+- Visiting is flexible and determined based on the individual needs of each patient and their family.
 Please speak to the nurse at the bedside to discuss your visiting plans and needs. - There will be times when visiting restrictions become necessary due to patient care activities. - Please check in with the unit clerk or volunteer (if on duty) before each visit.
-This ensures that privacy is respected for all patients in CCTC. - Nursing "shift change" occurs between 6:30 and 7:30, both in the a.m. and p.m.
-To allow nurses time to fully assess their patient's condition and needs, we ask that you avoid visiting during these two periods of time, whenever possible. - CCTC has three "quiet rooms" available for short-term use by family members.
+This ensures that privacy is respected for all patients in CCTC. - Nursing shift change occurs between 0630 and 0730 every morning and evening.
+This is an important period where nurses are focused on the exchange of critical information and perform their initial patient assessments, please speak to your family member's nurse in advance regarding visiting during this time period. - CCTC has three "quiet rooms" available for short-term use by family members.
 These rooms must be shared by all families within the 30 bed CCTC, therefore, it is necessary for us to reassess and reassign this space as needed.
 These rooms must be vacated each day for cleaning.
 We thank you for your understanding and cooperation in helping us to keep the waiting rooms clean and comfortable for all of our families.